satyesh-t/swagger-to-c/README.md

-# swagger-to-c
+# swagger to c
-Swagger/ Open API doc to C structures and validation functions
+Converts Swagger/ Open API doc to C structures and validation functions

 This project aims to read the swagger yaml/json and create/generate C header file with structure of the pojo and generate validation functions .